maestro-server/webdocs/docs/developer/api/index.rst

 APIs
 ====================

-All commands, jobs, tasks or action is made by rest api, you can use se same api to integrate with your own applications.
+All commands, jobs, tasks or action is made by rest api.

 Server API
 ----------